ekremyalcin89/gitPullTests/README.md

 # Rick And Morty Database APP
 One of my favorite show Rick and Morty Data Base  app  with rick and morty data API .
+Get all info about characters, episodes and details .

 Made with,